mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 - pathlib
 - Matplotlib (optional)

 Do also make sure that the dependencies you installed are suitable for the version of python you are working on.
-Matplotlib will only be used only later during model visualization.

 ### Dataset
 The training set you will be using is the CIFAR-10 dataset.
-It is a collection of 60,000 32x32 pixel labelled images (meaning that each image is already labelled according what it is an image of).
+It is a collection of 60,000 32x32 pixel images labelled to one of 10 different classes.
 Loading the dataset is just the matter of 3 lines of codes (or 1 if you don't count importing).

 ```python
 import numpy as np